I have to admit that I have not met a business owner, a CEO or a leader who ever claimed to NOT want good ideas from their team or employees.

 Look, every business has existing ways of doing things.
 They were developed over time and they may have served the business well.

-But as the business grows and changes, these processes sometimes become ineffective and SHOULD be changed.
+But as the business grows and changes, these processes sometimes become ineffective and inefficient and SHOULD be changed.

 The problem is, the need for change is often noticed by new employees, especially at the management level.
 Why?
 They bring fresh eyes to the business.